-18MC308 MANUFACTURING TECHNOLOGYLABORATORY 0 0 2 1
+18MC308 MANUFACTURING TECHNOLOGYLABORATORY 0 0 2 1 Course Objectives

-- To operate conventional machine tools such as lathe, milling machine, shaping machine, drilling machine, gear hobbing machine, surface grinding machine and tool and cutter grinder - To correlate the theory course on machining processes - To measure various linear dimensions i.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings m.
-Analyze, design and develop electro mechanical system using contemporary tools
+- To operate conventional machine tools such as lathe, milling machine, shaping machine, drilling machine, gear hobbing machine, surface grinding machine and tool and cutter grinder - To correlate the theory, course on machining processes - To measure various linear dimensions

+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems - e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings - m. .Analyze, design and develop electro mechanical system using contemporary tools